inscist/api-guidelines/Guidelines.md

 1. **Filtering**.
 This includes all range expressions performed as an AND operation.
 2. **Sorting**.
 The potentially filtered list is sorted according to the sort criteria.
 3. **Pagination**.
 The materialized paginated view is presented over the filtered, sorted list.
-This applies to both server-driven pagination and client-driven pagination.
+This applies to both client and server-driven paging.

 ### 6.10.
 Empty Results
 When a filter is performed on a collection and the result set is empty you **MUST** respond with a valid response body and a 200 response code.